mxro/maxrohde-web/content/posts/2015/2015-04-24-check-if-mysql-user-exists-on-command-line-and-in-puppet/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Check if MySQL User Exists on Command Line (and in Puppet)'
+date: '2015-04-24'
 categories:
-- linux
+  - 'linux'
-date: "2015-04-24"
 tags:
-- mysql
+  - 'mysql'
-- puppet
+  - 'puppet'
-title: Check if MySQL User Exists on Command Line (and in Puppet)
 ---

 If you are using Linux, there is simple way to check if a user exists in MySQL: